Quick summary: How to build a simple website on WordPress

 But wait, there’s a number of things I’d recommend doing first, just to make sure your website is in the best shape possible before getting index by Google and the other search engines.

-Make Permalinks SEO Friendly
+Make permalinks SEO friendly

 Permalinks are the URL of your posts or pages.
 By default, WordPress permalinks use parameters and page ID’s.